schmeter/music/docs/presentation.md

 #### Task: Make the app accessible and play the audio

-We now use React.js components to display the data collected and provide links to audio files which should then be loaded into the audio player.
+I use React.js components to display the data collected and provide links to audio files which should then be loaded into the audio player.

 - Display the item and handle the click event.